lmfit/uncertainties/doc/tech_guide.rst

 propagation theory is not defined** (a Monte-Carlo calculation of the resulting random variable is more adapted to this specific case).

-However, the :mod:`uncertainties` package **correctly handles perfectly precise numbers**, in this case:
+However, even in this case where the derivative at the nominal value is infinite, the :mod:`uncertainties` package **correctly handles perfectly precise numbers**:

 >>> umath.sqrt(ufloat(0, 0))
 0.0+/-0

-gives the correct result, despite the fact that the derivative of the square root is not defined in zero.
+is thus the correct result, despite the fact that the derivative of the square root is not defined in zero.

 .. _math_def_num_uncert: